 The only thing that would not come with you is Custom CSS, because that is theme-specific.
 You will find your past CSS in the CSS revisions link located at My Sites → Customize → CSS.

 Uploading Custom Themes

-Note that the Custom Design upgrade does not permit the editing of the core PHP or template files of any theme.
+Note that Custom Design does not allow you to edit core PHP or template files.
 Learn More.

 Themes on WordPress.com support the latest two versions of browsers at Browse Happy: